Hive2Hive/Hive2Hive/README.md

 ## API Demonstration

-A short demonstration of the API and its basic usage are given here.
-For more detailed information about the API, [see here](http://hive2hive.com/?page_id=429).
+A short demonstration of the API and its basic usage are given here. ([see more](http://hive2hive.com/?page_id=429))
 ### Network Management

 **Create P2P Network**
 Configuring and setting up a new P2P network is very easy.
 Just specify the configurations and setup an initial node.

-1. the `NetworkConfiguration` and `FileConfiguration` factory classes may help to easily specify your configurations
+1. `NetworkConfiguration` and `FileConfiguration` factory classes may help to easily specify your configurations
 2. create the initial node and connect it

 ```java